nzholmes/Spark-issue/README.md

       1. On Spark clients (systems from which you intend to launch Spark jobs), do the following:

-         Create <soft linked spark directory>/conf/spark-defaults.conf on the Spark client:
+         * Create <soft linked spark directory>/conf/spark-defaults.conf on the Spark client:
          `cp <soft linked spark directory>/conf/spark-defaults.conf.template /<soft linked spark directory>/conf/spark-defaults.conf`
-         Add `spark.driver.memory=2g(or the amount you want to allocate)` to `<soft linked spark directory>/conf/spark-defaults.conf`.
+         * Add `spark.driver.memory=2g(or the amount you want to allocate)` to `<soft linked spark directory>/conf/spark-defaults.conf`.

-or

       2. Start from terminal

        `$ ./bin/spark-shell(pyspark) --driver-memory 2g`